Tea for Two (song)

 "Tea for Two" is a 1924 song composed by Vincent Youmans, with lyrics by Irving Caesar.
 It was introduced in May 1924 by Phyllis Cleveland and John Barker during the Chicago pre-Broadway run of the musical No, No, Nanette.
 When the show finally hit Broadway on September 16, 1925, Nanette was played by Louise Groody, and her duet with Barker of "Tea for Two" was a hit.
-The song went on to become the biggest success of Youmans' career.
+The song went on to become the biggest success of Youmans's career.

 Background

-Youmans had written the basic melody idea of "Tea for Two" while he was in the navy during World War I, and he used it later on as an introductory passage for a song called "Who's Who with You?"
+Youmans had written the basic melody idea of "Tea for Two" while he was in the navy during World War I, and he used it later on as an introductory passage for a song called "Who's Who with You?".
 While in Chicago, Youmans developed the idea into "a song that the hero could sing to the heroine" for the musical No, No, Nanette.
-He soon after played his composition for Irving Caesar and insisted he write the lyrics then and there.
+Soon after, he played his composition for Irving Caesar and insisted he write the lyrics then and there.
 Caesar quickly jotted down a mock-up lyric, fully intending to revise it later on.
 Youmans, though, loved the mock-up and convinced Caesar it was just right for the melody.

-It has been proposed, with little supporting evidence, that the phrase 'Tea for Two' was originally shouted by hawkers on the streets of 18th century England who wanted to attract business by lowering the price of a pot of tea from thruppence to tuppence.
-While this may be the case, 'tea for two' would have been a commonplace order for a couple in 19th century English cafeterias.
+It has been proposed, with little supporting evidence, that the phrase 'Tea for Two' was originally shouted by hawkers on the streets of 18th century England who wanted to attract business by lowering the price of a pot of tea from thruppence (three pence) to tuppence (two pence).
+While this may be the case, 'tea for two' would have been a commonplace order for a couple in 19th-century English cafeterias.

 Musical characteristics

-"Tea for Two" has an A1-A2-A3-B form, a range of just over an octave, and a major tonality throughout.
-The song's original key was A major with a pivot modulation to C major during the second "A" section.
-It is rhythmically repetitive (as the entire song consists of eighth and quarter notes, except for a pattern of eighth, quarter, and eighth notes which briefly emerge in the second section) and has a relatively simple harmonic progression, as well as a simple yet charming melody.
+The melody is rhythmically repetitive and is described as simple yet charming.
+The song is originally in the key of A♭ major and starts with the verse, which is followed by the refrain.